fajfaj1/vsc-ccbot-extension/README.md

 ## Is this an official Custom Command bot extension?
 No, this is an extension developed by `fajfaj#6941` with the consent of the actual bot developers.

+## Feedback
+I'd love to hear your opinion on this extension, please leave a honest review at the [visual sudio marketplace](https://marketplace.visualstudio.com/items?itemName=fajfaj.ccbot&ssr=false#review-details).
+Thanks!

 ## Troubleshooting
 If you find any bugs, have questions, or want to suggest a feature, feel free to reach out to `fajfaj#6941` on CC [support server](https://ccommandbot.com/join)